AllenAJ/RACE-THE-SUN/README.md

-NOTE: Due to the size of the files, i had to upload them in compressed RAR files.
+NOTE: Due to the size of the files, i had to upload them as compressed RAR files.

 # RACE-THE-SUN
 A really high-end game made using Adobe Flash CC.